 Designing a home for the National Gallery’s Renaissance collection

-Stanhope’s work on creating the Sackler Space at the National Gallery helped grow the gallery’s facilities, as well as adding 50,000 sq ft of space.
+Stanhope’s work at the National Gallery helped grow the gallery’s facilities, as well as adding 50,000 sq ft of space.

 Taking a disused site on the north-west corner of Trafalgar Square, Stanhope helped select the architects, control costs, and hire specialist contractors to build a permanent space for the gallery’s Renaissance collection, as well as adding facilities that included a shop, restaurant, video reference library, lecture theatre, cinema, and conference rooms.